EPCCed/eidf-docs/docs/services/virtualmachines/rdp-tunnelling.md

 Defaults like PubkeyAuthentication=yes, PasswordAuthentication=yes, ForwardAgent=yes, ForwardX11=yes, and ForwardX11Trusted=yes are omitted.

 Once the connection is established, on Windows App or similar use pc name: `localhost:39001`.
 When prompted, the username will be 'u666' with corresponding password.

-### SSH config
+### SSH Configuration

-All of the above can also be achieved using an SSH configuration file:
+All of the above can also be achieved adding the following to the SSH `.config` file:

 ```sh
 host eidf666_gateway